- On sale!

 |

-This is the fifth book of One Story A Day series, which books are written and designed to develop a love for reading in children of 7 years and older.
+This is the fourth book of One Story A Day series, which books are written and designed to develop a love for reading in children of 7 years and older.

 A CD of the stories is added to the book.